maciekgolx/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
-The assingement is based on the song Dancin(Krono Remix), its been really influential and a good hype song in the recent years of my life.
-Ive split the project into 3 different visuals, The first one is a visual of
+The assingement is based on the song Let her go (Passenger), its been really influential and a good hype song in the recent years of my life.
+Ive split the project into 4 different visuals, The first one is a visual of
 - 4 hearts eg. code for one of the hearts
  ```Java
 public void render()